WHAT IS CF|24?

 CF24 is a national CrossFit event and fundraiser that brings communities together in support of the Special Olympics Canada Foundation.

-To date, CF24 has raised over $1 million dollars for the Special Olympics Canada Foundation through the CrossFit and fitness communities in Canada.
+To date, CF24 has raised over $1 million dollars for the Special Olympics Canada Foundation through the CrossFit communities in Canada.

-Coming this Fall, the 2021 CF24 will be one “hero” style workout that participants are invited to complete from coast to coast!
+October 14th, gyms across the nation will choose 1 of 3 the “hero” style workouts that participants are invited to complete from coast to coast!

-Keep an eye on @CF24 for the official date and more info to come this Spring!
+Keep an eye on @CF24 for more info as we get closer to the big day!

 3 Pillars of CF24